AndrasKovacs/elaboration-zoo/nosubst.md

       _ -> Left "Can't apply non-function"

 -- infer in the empty context
-infer0 = quoteTC 0 <=< infer ([], [], 0)
+infer0 = quoteInfer 0 <=< infer ([], [], 0)
 ```

-Essentially, we postpone checking lambdas until there's either an argument that can be recorded in the environment, or if there are no such arguments, we can use `quoteTC` to plug in neutral `VVar`-s into all of the remaining binders.
-In the `App` case, we either supply the argument to the `CheckLam` continuation, or proceed as usual with the `VPi` extracted from `Ok`.
+Essentially, we postpone checking lambdas until there's either an argument that can be recorded in the environment, or if there are no such arguments, we can use `quoteInfer` to plug in neutral `VVar`-s into all of the remaining binders.
+In the `App` case, we either supply the argument to the `InferLam` continuation, or proceed as usual with the `VPi` extracted from `Ok`.
 And that's it!

 Note that we only ever evaluate type checked terms, as we should, and we recurse on subterms without modifying them in any way.

 It seems to me that there are huge advantages to this scheme.
 First - although I haven't benchmarked yet - this algorithm should be much faster than those with explicit substitutions.
 Also, I find it very convenient that we have the entire context with values and types at our behest at any point, reachable through fully stable references.
 We're also quite free to handle "free" or "bound" variables as we like, since here there's no fundamental difference between them, and without substitution we don't have to worry much about variable capture either.

 -- TODO